Howard Hanson: Career

+College of the Pacific

 In 1916, Hanson was hired for his first full-time position as a music theory and composition teacher at the College of the Pacific in California.
 Only three years later, the college appointed him Dean of the Conservatory of Fine Arts in 1919.
 In 1920, Hanson composed The California Forest Play, his earliest work to receive national attention.
 Hanson also wrote a number of orchestral and chamber works during his years in California, including Concerto da Camera, Symphonic Legend, Symphonic Rhapsody, various solo piano works, such as Two Yuletide Pieces, and the Scandinavian Suite, which celebrated his Lutheran and Scandinavian heritage.

+American Academy in Rome

 In 1921 Hanson was the first winner of the American Academy in Rome's "Rome Prize" in musical composition, awarded for both The California Forest Play and his symphonic poem Before the Dawn.
 Thanks to the award, Hanson lived in Italy for three years.
 During his time in Italy, Hanson wrote a Quartet in One Movement, Lux Aeterna, The Lament for Beowulf (orchestration Bernhard Kaun), and his Symphony No. 1, "Nordic", the premiere of which he conducted with the Augusteo Orchestra on May 30, 1923.
 The three years Hanson spent on his Fellowship at the American Academy were, he considered, the formative years of his life, as he was free to compose, conduct without the distraction of teaching—he could devote himself solely to his art.

+Ottorino Respighi

-(It has been incorrectly stated that Hanson studied composition and/or orchestration with Ottorino Respighi, who in turn had studied orchestration with Nikolay Rimsky-Korsakov.
-Hanson's unpublished autobiography refutes the statement, attributed to Ruth Watanabe, that he had studied with Respighi.)
-While Hanson may not have pursued formal studies with Respighi while in Rome, he apparently did receive advice from him.
-In addition, Respighi invited Hanson to attend rehearsals and performances of his orchestral concerts.
+It has been claimed that Hanson studied composition and/or orchestration with Ottorino Respighi, who in turn had studied orchestration with Nikolay Rimsky-Korsakov.
+Citing several sources, John A. Dobnicki of CUNY York College wrote, "[T]aking up fellowship residence in Rome for three years, Hanson studied orchestration under Ottorino Respighi and devoted himself to composition, writing his Symphony No. 1 ('Nordic,' 1922) and two symphonic poems, and began work on his major choral work, The Lament for Beowulf, which was completed in the United States in 1925."
+However, Hanson's unpublished autobiography denies that he studied with Respighi.
+Hanson may have merely received advice for Respighi rather than formally studying with him.
+In additiona, Respighi invited Hanson to attend rehearsals and performances of his orchestral concerts.
 As a result of these interactions, Hanson credited Respighi as a significant influence on his use of orchestral textures and instrumentation.
-In addition, he cited the works of several other composers as being influential while studying in Rome including: Nicolai Rimsky-Korsakov, Gustav Holst, Giovanni Palestrina and Richard Wagner.
+He also cited several other composers as influences while studying in Rome including Nicolai Rimsky-Korsakov, Gustav Holst, Giovanni Palestrina and Richard Wagner.

+University of Rochester - Eastman School of Music

 Upon returning from Rome, Hanson's conducting career expanded.
 He made his premiere conducting the New York Symphony Orchestra in his tone poem North and West.
 In Rochester, New York in 1924, he conducted his Symphony No. 1.
 This performance brought him to the attention of George Eastman.